Phantom of the Night

 Phantom of the Night is the sixth studio album by Dutch Progressive rock band Kayak.
 "Ruthless Queen" was released as a single, becoming the band's biggest hit, nearing the top of the charts in the Netherlands.

 In the United States, the LP (with a different sleeve design) was also released as a picture disc, in a limited edition of 3,000 copies.

 The album was Kayak's biggest commercial success, but it was only in August 2010 that it was released on CD in its own right.
-Until that date, the album was only available as part of a boxed set with two other Kayak albums.
+Until that date, the album was only available as part of the "3 Originals" 2 CD boxed set with two other Kayak albums which were "Starlight Dancer" and "Periscope Life".